Graylog2/graylog2-cookbook/README.md

 ### Authbind
 Ubuntu/Debian systems allow a user to bind a proccess to a certain privileged port below 1024.
 This is called authbind and is supported by this cookbook.
 So it is possible to let Graylog2 listen on port 514 and act like a normal syslog server.
-To enable this feature just include the authbind recipe to your run list `recipe[graylog2::authbind]`.
+To enable this feature include the [authbind](https://supermarket.chef.io/cookbooks/authbind) cookbook to your run list and also the recipe
+`recipe[graylog2::authbind]` from this cookbook.
 By default the recipe will give the Graylog2 user permission to bind to port 514 if you need more than that you can set the attribute `default.graylog2[:authorized_ports]` to an array of allowed ports.

 ### API access